SMcQueen2023/skills-github-pages/contact.md

 ## Let’s Connect

 I’m active on LinkedIn and GitHub.
-For collaboration, role discussions, or project reviews, please reach out through either channel below.
+For collaboration, role discussions, or technical reviews, please use either channel below.

 <div class="action-row">
   <a class="button primary" href="https://www.linkedin.com/in/smmcqueen/" target="_blank" rel="noopener noreferrer">Connect on LinkedIn</a>